 Shares Available for Awards.
-The initial aggregate number of shares of our common stock that will be available for issuance under the ESPP is equal to 1% of the number of shares of our common stock outstanding as of immediately following the completion of this offering (which is expected to be shares).
+The initial aggregate number of shares of our common stock that will be available for issuance under the ESPP is equal to 1% of the number of shares of our common stock outstanding as of immediately following the completion of this offering (disregarding the shares issuable under the 2024 Plan).
 In addition, the number of shares of our common stock available for issuance under the ESPP will be annually increased on January 1 of each calendar year beginning in 2025 and ending in and including 2034 by an amount equal to (a) 1% of the shares outstanding on the final day of the immediately preceding calendar year or (b) such smaller number of shares as is determined by our board of directors.
-The maximum number of shares that may be issued pursuant to the ESPP is .
+The maximum number of shares that may be issued pursuant to the ESPP is 20,000,000.